 Legend of 1977 Grateful Dead show at Cornell lives on

-The Grateful Dead performed thousands of concerts, none acclaimed quite like their May 8, 1977, show at a Cornell Univer OAKLAND, Calif. - Adam Rosales hit a two-run single off closer Francisco Rodriguez with two outs in the bottom of the ninth inning, lif ITHACA, N.Y. - The Grateful Dead performed thousands of concerts, none acclaimed quite like their May 8, 1977, show at a Cornell University field house on a freakishly snowy night.
+The Grateful Dead performed thousands of concerts, none acclaimed quite like their May 8, 1977, show at a Cornell University field house on a freakishly snowy night.
+Revered by Deadheads and honoured by the Library of Congress, the Barton Hall show is back in the psychedelic spotlight on its 40th anniversary.

 Add your comments below